100 Sights in Cologne, Germany (with Map and Images)

 Show sight on map

 The Bastei is a building in Cologne-Neustadt-Nord, located at the northern end of the Cologne Rings directly on the banks of the Rhine.
-Since its opening on 22 October 1924, the building with a usable area of 300 m² has served as a panoramic restaurant, although operations have been suspended since 2019 due to structural defects.
+Since its opening on 22 October 1924, the construction with a useful area of 300 m² has been used as a viewing restaurant.
+Since 2019, the operation has been resting due to structural defects.

 Wikipedia: Bastei (Köln) (DE)